 - The desiccant dehumidifiers give off more heat.
 In the winter, that’s not a big deal, but it may be problematic in warmer months.

 - The desiccant dehumidifiers can potentially emit a not-so-great smell.
 The water they soak out of the air may contain odors, which are then stored in the desiccant material and released the next time the dehumidifier is turned on.
 The odor seems to go away pretty quickly, and isn’t a big deal for us, but be warned.

 - The more powerful dehumidifiers are bigger and take up more space on the floor or counter.
 During the day, our EcoSeb sits on my bedside table, which is fine because generally I only have my Kindle out on that surface so there’s plenty of room.
 (It’s a different story on J’s side of the bed.)
 At night, when we turn the heat way back in the house, we move the EcoSeb out into the kitchen.

 - The larger units are harder to store when traveling.
-The EcoSeb is just an inch or so too tall to stand upright under the bed, so we stash it in the closet, with our winter coats holding it upright.
+The EcoSeb is just an inch or so too tall to stand upright under the bed, but stashes easily on its back under the bed, or in the closet, with our winter coats holding it upright.